chocoluffy/beer-bubbles/README.md

 # Backstory

-This was created as a quirky addition to [Beerbot](http://beerbot.sys.vendhq.com), Vend HQ's kegbot interface that displays beer at varying levels.
+These bubbles have been created as a quirky addition to [Beerbot](http://beerbot.sys.vendhq.com), Vend HQ's kegbot interface that displays beer at varying levels.
 The beer needed bubbles, so creating some sweet interactive JavaScript bubbles seemed like a cool idea.

 I was originally inspired by this [Bubble Sketch.js Test](http://codepen.io/jackrugile/pen/IjKLt/) codepen, so I updated the colours and bubbliness to be more beerlike in this [Beer Bubbles](http://codepen.io/sehsarah/pen/RPbJOd) fork of mine.